CsabaDu/CsabaDu.DynamicTestData/README.md

 ### **Version 1.2.0**

-- **New Feature**: Extensible flexibility in generating exceptionally different data-driven test arguments or executing void methods with optional `ArgsCode` parameter.
+- **New Feature**: Extensible flexibility in generating exceptionally different data-driven test arguments or executing void methods with optional `ArgsCode?` parameter.

 - **Compatibility**: This update is fully backward-compatible with previous versions.
 Existing solutions will continue to work without any changes.